71unxv/5TieUp-IndoEarthHack/README.md

    # 5TieUp-IndoEarthHack

    ## Description
-   We solve the seismic-well ties problem through the application of Particle Swarm Optimization to estimate the best non gaussian  wavelet
+   We solve the seismic-well ties problem through the application of Particle Swarm Optimization to estimate the best non gaussian  wavelet. this code created during the event EAGE-HACKATHON 2019 @ Kuala Lumpur.

    ## Members
    - Kanu